2021 Cuban protests: Arrests and prosecutions

 The Cuban government responded to the demonstrations with a crackdown, making hundreds of arrests and charging at least 710 Cubans with crimes, including sedition, vandalism, theft, and public disorder.
-Amnesty International criticized the government for making arbitrary arrests en masse; noting that the demonstrators were largely peaceful, Amnesty wrote that "the authorities’ default approach has been to criminalize nearly all those who participated in the protests, including some children."
+Amnesty International criticized the government for making arbitrary arrests en masse; noting that the demonstrators were largely peaceful, Amnesty wrote that "the authorities' default approach has been to criminalize nearly all those who participated in the protests, including some children."
 Amnesty named six detained Cubans as prisoners of conscience.

 Human rights groups condemned the trials of demonstrators as lacking fairness.
 Cuba does not have freedom of assembly; unauthorized public gatherings are illegal.
 The government acknowledged for the first time that trials had occurred in January 2022, when the public prosecutor's office said 172 people had already been tried and convicted.
 Human rights group Justicia 11J said in January 2022 that sentences for demonstrators had ranged from four to 30 years in jail.

 According to the Miami Herald, various young protesters, including minors, were arrested by Cuban authorities and subjected to summary trials under the accusation of "public disorder."
 Cuban lawyer Laritza Diversent told the Miami Herald that summary trials in Cuba have been "an express procedure for minor crimes" since 1959.
 She added that "there is almost no documentation of the whole process, making any appeal difficult.
 It is very arbitrary."
 The Miami Herald also quoted a Cuban visual artist researching the protests as saying: "The fact that they are charging people with public disorder shows they were just peaceful protesters and did not commit any crimes."

 Disappeared persons

 According to a report by the Spanish NGO Prisoners Defenders, more than 178 persons have disappeared during the protests in Cuba, and have not had "contact with their relatives and for whom no document on their location exists."
 The alleged missing people include dissident and Patriotic Union of Cuba executive secretary José Daniel Ferrer, dissident rap singer Luis Manuel Otero, and dissident and human rights activist Guillermo Fariñas.
 The report mentioned journalist Camila Acosta, who was covering the protests for the Spanish newspaper ABC; however, she was put under house arrest and published a report on the 25 July describing her experiences.
 The San Isidro Movement stated that Ferrer was moved to a high-security prison, same as Otero.
-The UN Working Group against Enforced and Involuntary Disappearances has forwarded a request to the Permanent Representative of Cuba to the United Nations to take action regarding the disappearances.
+The UN Working Group on Enforced or Involuntary Disappearances has forwarded a request to the Permanent Representative of Cuba to the United Nations to take action regarding the disappearances.